 There are many levels of dedicated hosting to choose from, starting at cheaper, lower power options, all the way up to solutions with immense processing power.
 The downside to this is a technical one.
 If you don’t have your own system administration resource and have little to no knowledge of running your own hosting, you’ll face some problems.
 In situations like this you’ll want to look at fully managed hosting packages.

-- Not recommended if you have little to no technical experience
+Cons: Can be very costly, not recommended if you have little to no technical experience.

 Managed WordPress hosting is a little different to the previous types of hosting on offer.
 With managed hosting everything is taken care of for you, leaving you free to concentrate on other things such as writing, marketing and creating products.
 WPEngine for example is an excellent managed hosting choice, if you want to take the stress away from worrying about your hosting maintenance.